[HISTORY: Adopted by the Board of Aldermen (now City Council) of the City of Chicopee 3-19-2019 by Ord. No. 19-17. Amendments noted where applicable.]

 Stormwater discharge permit transfer.

-Stormwater discharge permits may be transferred to a new owner if the permittee gives no less than 60 days' advanced notice to the Superintendent, and the Superintendent approves the stormwater discharge permit transfer.
+Stormwater discharge permits may be transferred to a new owner if the permittee gives no less than 60 days' advance notice to the Superintendent, and the Superintendent approves the stormwater discharge permit transfer.
 The notice to the Superintendent must include a written certification by the new owner which:

 Failure to provide advance notice of a transfer renders the stormwater discharge permit void as of the date of transfer.